 Figure 2 – Corrosion-Resistant Galvanized Metals

-Galvanized steel is a metal with countless benefits.
-It is known for its corrosion resistance, durability, and strength.
-It is cost-efficient and has aesthetic appeal.
-It requires low maintenance.
+Galvanized steel is a metal with countless benefits, and known for its corrosion resistance, durability, and strength.
+Not to mention, it is cost-efficient and has aesthetic appeal, but requires low maintenance.

-Once galvanizing is completed correctly, it lasts for most of its life.
-It is sustainable and versatile.
+Once galvanizing is completed correctly, it lasts for most of its life while being sustainable and versatile.

 Here are the benefits it provides.